Thyme and Thymol: Herbal Health Benefits

 - Secondly, we should never use the herb in excessive amounts, especially if it's taken internally.

 Since thyme is safe to eat and is very flavourful, it's a wonderful herb to add to food.
 I love thyme and usually have it in my kitchen.
-The evidence obtained so far for its health benefits is very intriguing and attractive.
+It's an interesting and useful plant.

 © 2013 Linda Crampton